 The government and the FCA Board welcomed the report on 16 March 2016 and accepted the recommendations directed at the Treasury and the FCA respectively.
 The report also made recommendations directed towards employers, service providers and consumer groups.

-The recommendations fell into 3 key areas:
+The recommendations fell into 3 key areas: affordability, accessibility, and liabilities and consumer redress.

-Call for Input responses
+2015 Call for Input and responses to it

 FAMR has published the non-confidential responses received via the web form.